mozilla-services/docs/source/storage/apis-2.0.rst

 characters, underscore and hyphen).

 Collections are created implicitly when a BSO is stored in them for the first time.
-They continue to exist until they are explicity deleted, even if they no longer contain any BSOs.
+They continue to exist until they are explicitly deleted, even if they no longer contain any BSOs.

 Each collection has a last-modified timestamp corresponding to the time of